DavilaDawg/rover-and-out-frontend/README.md

 # Rover and Out

-Welcome to Rover&Out, an innovative educational app designed to bring the wonders of Mars and the Curiosity Rover to your fingertips.
-Dive deep into the fascinating world of space exploration and inspire a love for science and discovery with our interactive features.
+Welcome to Rover&Out, an educational app that brings the wonders of Mars and the Curiosity Rover to your fingertips.
+Explore the rover’s mission with interactive features.

-## Overview

-Rover&Out offers a unique platform for users to explore the Curiosity Rover's mission on Mars.
-Our app provides educational insights and interactive experiences that make learning about space both engaging and informative.

 ## Key Features